jbananak-jfrog/ReadME-ML/docs/JFROG ML/get-started-with-jfrog-ml-1/jfrog-ml-introduction.md

 ## Automated Feature Pipelines

-Simplify the process of building feature pipelines with JFrog ML <Anchor label="Feature Store Overview" title="Feature Store Overview" href="/docs/feature-store-overview">Feature Store Overview</Anchor>.
+Simplify the process of building feature pipelines with JFrog ML [Feature Store Overview](/docs/feature-store-overview).

 Create batch, streaming and real-time feature transformations with end-to-end pipeline visibility.
 Seamlessly integrate these pipelines with JFrog ML-based models using the platform's powerful and automatic feature extraction mechanism.